-- > Produce and distribute twelve electronic newsletters - Prepare and distribute four news releases (for Native Prairie Appreciation Week, PCAP Framework signing ceremony, NPRRW and EG&S Week) - Curate web content on one website (www.pcap-sk.org) while increasing interaction on social media (including Twitter, Facebook, Instagram and YouTube). - Provide displays at three urban venues across Saskatchewan (including farmer's markets) and two relevant producer and land user workshops. - Provide twelve Native Prairie Speaker Series presentations via webinars and six presentations in rural communities in Species at Risk habitat, depending on funding. - Provide five articles in Beef Business magazine and one to a partner publication. - 1.2.2.
+- > Produce and distribute twelve electronic newsletters - Prepare and distribute four news releases (for Native Prairie Appreciation Week, NPRRW and EG&S Week) - Curate web content on one website (www.pcap-sk.org) while increasing interaction on social media (including Twitter, Facebook, Instagram and YouTube). - Provide displays to at least one urban venue across Saskatchewan (including farmer's markets) and two relevant producer and land user workshops, as long as these events occur. - Provide twelve Native Prairie Speaker Series presentations via webinars and three to six presentations in rural communities in Species at Risk habitat, depending on funding and gathering restrictions. - Provide five articles in Beef Business magazine and one to a partner publication. - 1.2.2.
 Strategy: Develop and provide Saskatchewan students with information about native prairie stewardship and biodiversity through education programs, such as Adopt a Rancher and Taking Action for Prairie, while also exploring new ways to share awareness.